 What are the risks of remote desktop?

-The biggest risk with any online activity is the potential for hacking or malicious entry - and this is what most businesses are concerned about.
-But there are plenty of ways to mitigate this risk:
+The biggest risk with any online activity is the potential for hacking or malicious entry - and this is what most businesses are concerned about, especially when remote desktop is a new way of working, and most especially when everything has had to be made remote quickly and reactively, rather than in a planned migration.

 - Use Two-Factor Authentication to ensure that whoever is trying to access your systems is the person you're expecting (we recommend 2FA to everyone, no matter what systems you're using)

-- Restrict your remote services to internal IP addresses (if this is suitable)
+- Restrict your remote services to internal IP addresses (if this is suitable for your business)

 - Add Network Level Authentication, which requires that devices connecting to the remote desktop are using the right software, using up to date operating systems, and have the right security measures in place.